Sinclair Orders Stations to Air Commentary From Ex-Trump Aide 9 Times a Week

 Eighty-five percent of Republicans believe that the “national news media” hurts their country, according to a Pew poll released on Monday.
 On one level, this is unsurprising.
-The GOP has long been the party of biblical literalists, oil companies, and libertarian billionaires who know that their intentions for the welfare state lack majoritarian support.
+The GOP has long been the party of biblical literalists, oil companies, and libertarian billionaires who know that their intentions for the welfare state lack majority support.
 Which is to say: It is the party of entities with an abiding interest in undermining trust in objective reality and those tasked with describing it (a group that is, unfortunately, quite adept at undermining trust in itself).

 The GOP’s decision to make a grotesquely incompetent pathological liar its standard-bearer has, of course, made discrediting nonpartisan news media all the more important for the party.